2026-06-26 –, Room 106 (Seats 105)

 Dr. Matthew Bowser is an Assistant Professor of Modern World History at Ohio Wesleyan University.
 He is the author of Containing Decolonisation: British Imperialism and the Politics of Race in Late Colonial Burma, which was published with Manchester University Press in September 2025.
 His research focuses on decolonization in Southeast Asia, examining the intersections of imperialism, race, nationalism, and capitalism in the process of achieving independence from colonial rule.
 His work has been published in the Journal of Imperial and Commonwealth History, the Journal of Asian Studies, and the Journal of Modern Asian Studies.

-Monica Ketchum-Cardenas is Professor of History and Sociology at Arizona Western College, and a Lecturer in History and Women, Gender and Sexuality Studies at San Diego State University-Imperial Valley.
+Monica Ketchum-Cardenas is Professor of History and Sociology at Arizona Western College, and a Lecturer in History and Women, Gender and Sexuality Studies at SDSU-Imperial Valley.
 She holds degrees in history, with an emphasis in Latin American and world histories; sociology; global affairs; and college teaching and learning.
 Her work focuses on teaching innovation and curriculum development in history and sociology, and promoting the adoption of OER.
-Monica was awarded a Fulbright-Hays GPA scholarship to Central Asia in 2018, was an Engaging Eurasia Teaching Fellow at Harvard University in 2020-21 & 2025-26 and a CSEEES Global Fellow at The Ohio State University in 2023-24 and 2024-25.
-She has served as a delegate for Soroptimist International to the United Nations Commission on the Status of Women annual meeting since 2023, and currently serves as president for the Arizona Council for History Education.
-When not in the classroom, she is creating art, travelling, and working in the community to address issues related to access to education, human trafficking, and gender-based violence.
+Monica was awarded a Fulbright-Hays GPA scholarship to Central Asia, was an Engaging Eurasia Teaching Fellow at Harvard University and a Global Fellow at The Ohio State University.
+She has served as a delegate for Soroptimist International to the UN Commission on the Status of Women since 2023, and is the Arizona Council for History Education president.
+When not in the classroom, she is creating art, travelling, and working in the community addressing education access, human trafficking, and gender-based violence.